TexasSwede/NetSuite-Search/README.md

 # NetSuite-Search

 This library encapsulates the NetSuite search functionality and simplifies writing searches in SuiteScript 1.0.
-It also has the advantage of making the code shorter, cleaner and easier to read/maintain, while still keeping the
+It also has the advantage of making the code shorter, cleaner and easier to read/maintain.
+It also handles cases where more than 1000 search results are returned.

 ## Constructor